-- endured multiple job losses
+- endured multiple job losses.

-- struggled financially
+- struggled financially.

-- had premature twins as an induction into parenthood
+- had premature twins as our firstborns.

-- dealt with, and still are dealing with, his behavioral issues (feeling isolated at times because of these)
+- dealt with, and still are dealing with, his behavioral issues (feeling isolated at times because of these).

 - endured the painful separation and subsequent divorce of Giff’s parents

-- felt helpless as our 2-week-old son was taken into surgery to save his life by removing a portion of his perforated, diseased bowel
+- felt helpless as our 2-week-old son was taken into surgery to save his life by removing a portion of his perforated, diseased bowel.

-- stepped out in faith to start our business full time as there were no job leads anywhere else
+- stepped out in faith to start our business full time as there were no job leads anywhere else.

 I am encouraged in my dreams as a writer because of you!
-You believe in my giftings more than I do at times.
+You believe in my gifts more than I do at times.
 Thank you for supporting me in my endeavors to be who God created me to be.
 I am a blessed woman!
 I’ve laughed, smiled contentedly, sighed, cried heaving sobs, and in spite of everything you have loved me through it all!
-I look forward to 2011 and all that God has in store for us!
+I look forward to the next year and all that God has in store for us!
 May this be a year of newness!
 May this year draw us closer to the Lord and to each other even more.

 I love you with all my heart, Giff!
 I have always wanted a marriage that was more than just two people who fell in love and lived happily ever after with 2.5 kids and a white picket fence.
 And…..we got it!
-As we are living this crazy life of ours to the fullest the best we know how, we are leaving a legacy and a heritage for our sons.
+As we are living this crazy life of ours to the fullest to the best we know how, we are leaving a legacy and a heritage for our sons.
 Hopefully, they will be talking about our marriage and what it meant to them to their children and to their children’s children.